 No doubt you’ve heard of Paris’ reputation for art, history, and cuisine, but many people forget that fashion tourism is also quite popular.
+The city has a lot of options for fashionable accommodations like the best Vrbo vacation rentals and fantastic hotels for couples.
 Parisians have a reputation for always looking chic, and one of the reasons might be all these fabulous shopping centers available in the city.
 Many offer luxury and designer brands, but there are also opportunities to invest in some quality new outfits without breaking the bank.
-Many of these centers are also located a stone’s throw away from major attractions like the Eiffel Tower or Louvre, which make them perfect for enjoying a delicious meal or cup of coffee when you need a break.
-Keep reading to learn more about the best shopping malls in Paris, France.
+Many of these centers are also located a stone’s throw away from major attractions like the Eiffel Tower or Louvre, which makes them perfect for enjoying a delicious meal or cup of coffee when you need a break.
+Continue reading to learn more about the best shopping malls in Paris, France.

-Les Galeries LaFayette is a world renown high end French department store and mall that hosts hundreds of brand names.
+Les Galeries LaFayette is a world-renowned high-end indoor shopping mall in Paris that hosts hundreds of brand names.
 The flagship store in Paris has stunning interior decor in the art nouveau style and many tourists come to admire it.
 There is also a beautiful dome at the center of the Les Galeries LaFayette that is home to an enormous Christmas tree during the holidays.
 Many visitors also stop here for the panoramic view of the city or the popular fashion shows that occur on a regular basis.

 3. Le Carrousel du Louvre